OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 In order to prevent the transaction being tampered with, some payment gateways will encrypt the details of the request that is made to them.
 For example, [Paypal](https://developer.paypal.com/api/nvp-soap/paypal-payments-standard/integration-guide/encryptedwebpayments/#link-usingewptoprotectmanuallycreatedpaymentbuttons) do this using public key cryptography.

-The first thing to try is making an unencrypted request, as some payment gateways allow insecure transactions unless a specific configuration option has been set.
+The first thing to try is making an unencrypted request, as some payment gateways allow insecure transactions unless they have been specifically configured to reject them.

 If this doesn't work, then you need to find the public key that is used to encrypt the transaction details, which could be exposed in a backup of the application, or if you can find a directory traversal vulnerability.